Skip to content Skip to Navigation

 • identify organizational and project leadership strategies, tools, and techniques

-The course, which costs $745 (plus HST), offers OAA licensed members 30 hours of Structured Learning.
+The course, which costs $745 (plus HST), offers OAA licensed members 30 hours of Structured Learning (plus one additional learning hour for orientation).
 Read more about the modules, and the expert speakers leading the discussions, below.

 Webinar Schedule